 He joined The Great British Bake Off team in 2020, presenting alongside Noel Fielding as amateur bakers try to impress judges Paul Hollywood and Prue Leith with their baking skills.

-But what else is there to know about TV star Matt Lucas?
+Now, with The Great British Bake Off 2022 right around the corner, what else is there to know about TV star Matt Lucas?

 1. Matt rose to fame by playing a giant baby